If you want to know anything about Yahoo!, you’d probably google it.

 But was that it?

-No. In 2002, Google becAme way more valuable and Yahoo CEO, Terry Samuel realised its true potential.
+No. In 2002, Google became way more valuable and Yahoo CEO, Terry Samuel realised its true potential.
 So, Yahoo offered a 3 billion dollar deal to the founders of Google.
-Knowing the true worth and potentials of Google, they refused to sell it for $3 million and asked for sealing the deal for $5 billion.
+Knowing the true worth and potentials of Google, they refused to sell it for $3 billion and asked for sealing the deal for $5 billion.
 However, Yahoo turned down the offer again.

 Although things could have been different for Google had it been acquired by Yahoo then, it was worth a whopping $1201 billion in June 2021!